Engagement with Stakeholders

 - the organization is effectively advancing positions important to our businesses;

-- they hold themselves to high standards of conduct.
+- they hold themselves to high standards of conduct; and

 Altria and its companies participate in formal and informal coalitions and committees to help communicate our views on public policy issues that affect our business.
 Coalition engagement is another way we work with external organizations that share similar views on public policy issues.
 Examples of this engagement include coalitions on tobacco tax issues, tobacco trade issues, corporate taxation policy, dividends tax policy and efforts to combat tobacco smuggling.